MultiQC/MultiQC/docs/config.md

 Sometimes it's useful to specify a single small config option just once, where creating a config file for the occasion may be overkill.
-In these cases you can use the `--cl_config` option to supply additional config values on the command line.
+In these cases you can use the `--cl-config` option to supply additional config values on the command line.

 Config variables should be given as a YAML string.
 You will usually need to enclose this in quotes.
 If MultiQC is unable to understand your config you will get an error message